Kids’ Eye Exams: When to Go and How to Prepare

 Next, pretend to put eye drops in your child’s eye.
 Your child can pretend to be an optometrist by using a magnifying glass to look in their doll or stuffed animal’s eyes, and you can use it to look in theirs so they get used to the process.

-Doing this makes the exam seem like playing games and naming shapes.
+Doing this makes eye testing seem like playing games and naming shapes.
 You can practice the games with your child, including the “tumbling E” game, to show them that visiting the eye doctor can actually be fun!

 Medically Reviewed By: